Majramos/awesome/TOPICS.md

 *   [dar5hak/generator-awesome-list](https://github.com/dar5hak/generator-awesome-list) - :sunglasses: Yeoman generator for GitHub awesome lists

+## blog

+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## content-management

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## content-services

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-## flutter

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
-*   [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.

-## flutter-app

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-## low-code

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-## no-code

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## project-management

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.
 *   [BaldissaraMatheus/Tasks.md](https://github.com/BaldissaraMatheus/Tasks.md) - A self-hosted, Markdown file based task management board

+## task-management

+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.
+*   [BaldissaraMatheus/Tasks.md](https://github.com/BaldissaraMatheus/Tasks.md) - A self-hosted, Markdown file based task management board

 ## team-collaboration

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 ## logos